 - Foster a safe and inclusive environment where students feel comfortable seeking support and expressing their identities.

 - Involve parents and families in the school community through regular communication, cultural events, and parent engagement activities.

-- Collaborate with community organizations to promote understanding, dialogue, and support for diversity and inclusion.
+- Collaborate with community organisations to promote understanding, dialogue, and support for diversity and inclusion.

-- Seek input and feedback from parents and community members on policies, initiatives, and programs related to inclusivity.
+- Seek input and feedback from parents and community members on policies, initiatives, and programmes related to inclusivity.

 6. Professional Development and Training: